Late Fees & Penalties to Avoid

 You are expected to review your bill monthly and pay amounts by the due date.

-Unpaid amounts may result in financial holds being placed on your student account, which block enrollment in the following term as well as block diplomas immediately.
+Unpaid amounts may result in financial holds being placed on your student account.
+Financial holds block future term enrollment and diploma dispersal.

 - National credit reporting agencies may be notified.